 Board of Directors (requires volunteer to be an associate member of FSMTB)

 Elections for open positions on the FSMTB board of directors are conducted each year during the FSMTB annual meeting.
 To be considered for a position on the board of directors, an individual must meet the following qualifications:

 A. At the time of their nomination and election, directors shall be either:

 2. A director who is currently serving on the board of directors, subject to the term limits set forth herein; or

 3. An otherwise eligible public member

 B. The president shall have served the Federation as either a delegate, a committee member, a director or an officer before being elected to the office of president.

 C. A public member shall not be a current or previously credentialed member of the massage therapy profession, nor should they be an employer or employee of individuals in the massage therapy profession.

 D. No member of the board of directors shall concurrently hold an elected or appointed office in a state or national association that, in the opinion of the board of directors, would result in potential or actual conflict of interest with the Federation.

-Continuing Education Content Development Advisory (CDA)
+Content Development Advisory Panel (CDAP)